lovoo/goka/README.md

 An example Goka application could look like the following.
 An emitter emits a single message with key "some-key" and value "some-value" into the "example-stream" topic.
 A processor processes the "example-stream" topic counting the number of messages delivered for "some-key".
-The counter is persisted in the "example-group-state" topic.
+The counter is persisted in the "example-group-table" topic.
 To locally start a dockerized Zookeeper and Kafka instances, execute `make start` with the `Makefile` in the [examples] folder.

 ```go